anshulyadav20/sharePriceAnalyzer/README.md

 a) List for each Company year and month in which the share price was highest.

 b) Submit a unit test with sample data to support your solution.

+extract all the attached files in a directory abd run the following command :

+python sharesUnittest.py